 The always tempestuous and irascible LaMotta was as well-known for his violence outside of the ring as he was inside it.
 He had been born and raised in the Bronx district of New York and had been encouraged to fight other street kids for dimes by his father who used the money to help pay the rent.
 By the age of 19 he had already applied for his professional boxing licence.
 He rejected the subtleties of the science of the sport to fight and he would always remain within the range of his opponents punches so as to land his own.
 It was a risky strategy but LaMotta was experienced, determined, and had a good chin.
 Even so, he had to absorb a lot of punishment.

-On 16 July, 1949, Marcel Cerdan returned to the United States to defend his much-cherished title against LaMotta in Detroit City.
+On 16 July, 1949, Marcel Cerdan returned to the United States to defend his much-cherished title against Jake LaMotta in Detroit City.
 LaMotta was going to take the fight to and stand toe-to-toe with the champion and knocked him to the canvass in the 1st Round.
 Though it never threatened to be a fight ending punch in hitting the canvass Cerdan had dislocated his shoulder.
 He was to struggle on for the next nine rounds but hampered by his injury the fight was one-way traffic.
 At the beginning of the 10th Round the champions Seconds threw in the towel and he quit on his stool.
 LaMotta was the new Middleweight Champion but because of the circumstances of the victory a rematch was set for later in the year.
-But the much-anticipated rematch between Jake LaMotta and Marcel Cerdan would never take place.

 Taking a break from his training regime, Cerdan decided to visit his lover Piaf, who was performing in New York.
 The plane he was travelling on crashed into Mount Redondo in the Azores and all those on board were killed.
 Many Believe Cerdan, who lost only 4 times in 114 fights to have been the greatest boxer that Europe has ever produced.

 The decade had ended on a controversial and tragic note, but the next would witness in the Middleweight Division the greatest pound-for-pound boxer the world had ever seen.

 Middleweight boxing in the years 1950 to 1960 was to be a decade of great champions.
 Nevertheless, it was to be dominated by one man, a man whose career was to span 26 years, 198 professional fights, and 6 world titles.
 He is arguably the greatest pound-for-pound fighter in the history of the sport – his name was Sugar Ray Robinson.